simon-ritchie/apysc/docs_src/source/graphics.md

 ## Return values

-Each interface will return created graphic instances (e.g., `Rectangle`, `Polyline`, and so on).
+Each interface returns created graphic instances (e.g., `Rectangle`\, `Polyline`\, and so on).
 These instances have the basic `DisplayObject` attributes and methods, like x, y, fill_alpha, visible, or something else.

-For example, you can set an event and coordinates' updating to these instances, as follows:
+For example, you can set an event and coordinate's updating to these instances, as follows:

 ```py
 # runnable